Marriage and the family

 Christians should participate fully in our democracy.
 Whilst individual Christians may join political parties, the Church can never be identified with any one political party.

 We believe in speaking out publicly and we have a reputation for doing so robustly and accurately.
 All our publications are rigorously researched.
 Because we have low overheads we are able to devote more resources to our research and campaigning work.

 Is there duplication amongst Christian organisations working in public policy?

 No. The reality is that there are very few Christians able to work full time in the area of public policy.
 There are many opportunities and challenges which are currently not being tackled.
 There are organisations with a special focus which we do not seek to duplicate.
-For example on the issue of Sunday Trading, Keep Sunday Special and the Lord’s Day Observance Society are such specialist organisations.

 How do you decide what issues to tackle?

 We focus on moral and ethical issues where we believe the Bible’s teaching is plain.
 Whilst the Bible’s basic moral teaching is clear, we recognise that Christians seeking to apply biblical principles can legitimately come to different conclusions on other matters, for example transport or taxation policy.